Netflix Education: Best Finance Movies & TV Shows

-Would you like a chance to improve your personal finance without having to read through piles of books?
-Well, Netflix has you covered.
-Netflix offers more than the usual teen drama and blockbuster movies.
-You can catch finance movies, shows, and documentaries that will teach you about:
+Would you like to find out how you could improve your personal finance without having to read piles of books?
+Well, Netflix has you covered!
+You might not even know it, but the world-famous streaming platform offers a lot more than teen dramas and blockbuster movies.
+You can also catch the best finance movies, shows, and documentaries that will teach you about:

-How to invest and make some smart passive income.
+How to invest and make smart passive income

 These shows portray the lives of financial professionals, their clients, the risks they take, their greed, and the implications of their actions.
 The financial world is given to excesses.
-Luckily, you can take a peek at all this.
+Luckily, you can take a peek at all this from a safe distance!

-Below we have sampled some of the best Finance Movies, TV Shows, and documentaries on Netflix to help you grow your financial understanding.
-Therefore, a great tip of how to save up on watching movies online.
+Below, we have listed some of the best finance movies, TV shows, and documentaries on Netflix to help you grow your financial awareness.
 Enjoy!
+And while we're at it...
+Here's a great tip on how to save for a Netflix subscription without even lifting a finger!

 1. The Big Short (2015)

-The film does more than highlight the events preceding the crisis.
+Being one of the best finance movies, The Big Short does more than highlight the events preceding the crisis.
 It also shows the moral conflict of the men who foresaw the housing bubble burst.

 If you want to understand the world of financial fraud, have a look at this.
-The documentary follows the plot between small Chinese companies and US-based Wall Street firms.
-These investment firms took advantage of American investors by selling them the china growth story.
+This documentary follows the plotting between small Chinese companies and US-based Wall Street firms.
+These investment businesses took advantage of American investors by selling them the China growth story.

-Are you ready for a bit of drama?
-Then take a look at the dirty tricks hedge fund kingpin Bobby Axelrod in his pursuit for wealth.
+Some say all the best finance movies must involve some drama – if you agree, take a look at the dirty tricks hedge fund kingpin Bobby Axelrod performed in his pursuit for wealth.
 The show also includes the ruthless US attorney Chuck Rhoades as he strives to bring Bobby down.
 In fact, some of the storylines are pulled from real life.
-Something that always makes a show better.
+That's something that always makes a show better, isn't it?

-The show’s primary focus is on the corruption of some Wall Streeter individuals, and the lengths to which attorneys will reach to expose them.
+The show’s primary focus is on the corruption of some Wall Street individuals, and the lengths to which attorneys will go to expose them.

-Let us now turn our attention away from fraud and greed and focus on hard work and success instead.
-If you don't mind the subtitles, this show will have you feeling better about your own entrepreneurial journey.
-The show focuses on the tech start-up life.
-Highlights the story of a young Korean woman, her passion and ambition to be a successful start-up CEO.
+Let us now turn your attention away from fraud and greed, and focus on hard work and success instead.
+If you don't mind reading subtitles (or know Korean!), this show will have you feeling better about your own entrepreneurial journey.
+Start-Up focuses on the life in tech start-ups, highlighting the story of a young Korean woman, her passion and ambition to become a successful start-up CEO.

 5. Freakonomics: The Movie (2010)